Plovato97/Magic-trav/README.md

 # Magic Traveler
 ## About

-We are building Server-Side APIs from Eventbrite and Geoapify.
-When you Vist Magic Traveler you experience an adventure of a random place.
+We are building Server-Side APIs from Digital Fortune and Google Events.
+When you Visit Magic Traveler you experience an adventure of a random place.

 As A Hodophile I Want to explore new places so that I can find interesting facts to the journey.

-Given a dashboard of different adventures, WHEN I search for a journey Then I am presented with varities of Cites With a TIME that randomly remotes me to an spontaneous location from the EVENTBRITE Website
+Given a dashboard of different adventures, WHEN I search for a journey Then I am presented with varities of Cites With a TIME that randomly remotes me to an spontaneous location from the Google Events Website

 ## Made With